Lloyd Smucker: Tenure

 During the presidency of Donald Trump, Smucker voted in line with Trump's stated position 94% of the time.
 As of September 2021, Smucker had voted in line with Joe Biden's stated position 14.3% of the time.

 Smucker supported the American Health Care Act, the GOP's legislation to repeal and replace the Affordable Care Act (Obamacare).

 On September 24, 2014, Smucker voted against Pennsylvania senate bill SB1182, which would legalize medical cannabis in Pennsylvania.
 He voted to repeal provisions in the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He has voted for increases in military spending.
 He supported legislation to punish sanctuary cities.
 In 2017, Smucker voted for a budget that proposed cutting Medicare by $537 billion and giving seniors the opportunity to enroll in private plans in competition with Medicare.

 On January 6, 2021, Smucker voted to overturn the Electoral College results that would make Biden president.
 Pennsylvania cast its electoral ballots for Biden in the 2020 presidential election.

 Political positions

 Abortion

 Smucker opposes abortion.
 He supports including fetuses among those given civil rights protections per the 14th amendment and introduced a bill to protect "infant survivors of abortion".

+Birth control

+Smucker is against codifying the right to birth control.
+He voted against the Right to Contraception Act in 2022.